KEY POINTS

 Which providers offer VPP plans and programs?

-If you are interested in joining a VPP network, we’ve listed some of the electricity providers that offer them below.
-Please keep in mind some of these programs may only be available in certain states or distribution zones.
-Always contact a provider directly and read the terms and conditions before making a purchase decision.
+Please keep in mind that some of these programs may only be available in certain states or distribution zones.
+We recommend contacting a provider directly and reading the terms and conditions before making a purchase decision.

 The electricity providers in Australia with a VPP program include: